 Puerto Viejo is the perfect place to enjoy a Coco Loco, a popular cocktail with coconut milk and fruit juice, served in a freshly hacked coconut.
 While the drink did originate in Colombia, it crossed Caribbean waters to land in Costa Rica, where it got a Tico guaro-cocktail spin.

 In San Jose.
 Chances are your visit to Costa Rica will start or finish at the capital’s airport and the city has an amazing nightlife scene.
+You will experience an unbelievable san jose costa rica nightlife.

 7) Club Vertigo.
 For a rave experience like no other, dress to impress and head to one of the town’s most vivacious scenes.
 Pack onto a massive dance floor under a soaring ceiling as the space positively vibrates with the energy of world-class DJs, spinning hip-hop, techno, and house on arguably Central America’s most cutting edge sound system.